Smol-GS: Compact Representations for Abstract 3D Gaussian Splatting: Methods

-\subsection{Adaptive Density Control}
+\subsection{Adaptive density control}

-To balance high-fidelity while having a sparse distribution of splats, \ours employs an adaptive density control (ADC) strategy that adjusts the number of splats during training.

-\paragraph{Initialization} Following 3DGS~\cite{kerbl20233dgs}, we initialize coordinates $\vx$ and scaling controllers $\vs$ from SfM point clouds \cite{schonberger2016sfm}.
+\ours employs an adaptive density control (ADC) strategy to maintain high-fidelity while keeping a sparse distribution of splats. \textbf{Initialization:} Following 3DGS~\cite{kerbl20233dgs}, we initialize coordinates $\vx$ and scaling controllers $\vs$ from SfM point clouds \cite{schonberger2016sfm}.
 Because SfM points are sparse and non-uniformly scattered, some regions require densification.
-The features $\vf$ are initialized randomly.

-\paragraph{Densification} Inspired by \cite{lu2024scaffoldgs}, splats with a high magnitude of the coordinate gradient are densified during training: a higher magnitude triggers the generation of more copies.
-We choose thresholds $\tau_{g_1} < \tau_{g_2} < \cdots < \tau_{g_K}$ such that the splats whose coordinate's gradient magnitude is higher than $\tau_{g_m}$ will be split into $2^m$ new splats.
-The newly introduced splats inherit the features $\vf$ from their parent splat, while their coordinates are randomly sampled from a Gaussian $\mathcal{N}(\vx, \bm{\Sigma})$, where $\vx$ and $\bm{\Sigma}$ are the coordinate and covariance of the parent splat, respectively.
-This process defines new splats and adds detail to under-represented regions of the scene, improving reconstruction quality while rapidly increasing overall density.

-\paragraph{Pruning} During training, an individual splat is pruned when either its average opacity is less than the threshold $\tau_{o}$, or if it remains consistently invisible.

-\paragraph{Opacity Regularization} To encourage sparsity in the splat distribution, we apply an $\ell_1$ regularization loss on the opacity of all $N$ splats during specific stages of training (see \cref{sec:training_stages}):
+The features $\vf$ are initialized randomly. \textbf{Densification:} Splats with a high magnitude of the coordinate gradient are densified during training~\cite{lu2024scaffoldgs}.
+We choose threshold $\tau_g$ such that the splat whose coordinate's gradient magnitude is higher than $\tau_{g}$ will be cloned as a new splat.
+The newly introduced splat inherits the feature $\vf$ from the parent splat, while its coordinate is randomly sampled from a Gaussian $\mathcal{N}(\vx, \bm{\Sigma})$, where $\vx$ and $\bm{\Sigma}$ are the coordinate and covariance of the parent splat, respectively.
+This process defines new splats and adds detail to under-represented regions of the scene, improving reconstruction quality while increasing overall density. \textbf{Pruning:} During training, an individual splat is pruned when either its average opacity is less than the threshold $\tau_{o}$, or if it remains consistently invisible. \textbf{Opacity regularization:} To encourage sparsity in the splat distribution, we apply an $L_1$ regularization loss on the opacity of all $N$ splats during specific stages of training (see \cref{sec:training_stages}): $\mathcal{L}_{o} = \sum_{i=1}^{N} |\MLP_o(\vf_i^*)|.$

-\subsection{Training Pipeline for \ours}
+\subsection{Training pipeline for \ours}